jpgoldberg/toy-crypto-math/docs/source/games.rst

 The classes only [#only]_ differ in which methods they offer and the sequence in which they are called.
-That ordiering defined by the transition tables in :data:`T_TABLE` with the initial stated being "STARTED"
+That ordiering defined by the transition tables in :data:`T_TABLE` with the initial stated being :data:`State.STARTED`.